ocarballido/seacloud-bootstrap/README.md

 # Seacloud Bootstrap 5

-This is a professional front-end for building Seacloud landungs.
+This is a professional front-end for building Seacloud landings.

 The template is based on the [Bootstrap Framework](http://getbootstrap.com/) in version 5 and uses [Webpack](https://webpack.js.org/) in version 5 as a flexible and modern module bundler.
 All common features for